 The dominance of women in the poet's early life was doubtless formative.
 Sidney's skill in portraying female characters, from the bewitching, multifarious Stella of Astrophil and Stella (1591) to Philoclea and Pamela, the bold, beautiful, and articulate princesses of the Old Arcadia (written circa 1581) and the New Arcadia (1590; written circa 1583-1584) is, as C. S. Lewis notes in his English Literature in the Sixteenth Century, Excluding Drama (1954), without equal before William Shakespeare.
 The two versions of the Arcadia, Sidney's most ambitious works, were written under the guiding spirit and often in the presence of Mary Sidney Herbert, his "dear Lady and sister, the Countess of Pembroke," herself a great patron of writers, to whom the two versions of the Arcadia are dedicated.
 Mary went on to serve as Sidney's literary executor after his death.

-Nor can the benevolent influence of Sidney's mother, Lady Mary, also cannot be doubted.
+Nor can the benevolent influence of Sidney's mother, Lady Mary, be doubted.
 Lady-in-waiting to the queen, she contracted the smallpox in October 1562 while caring for Elizabeth during her bout with the sickness.
 Her face severely disfigured, Lady Mary thereafter avoided appearing at court.
 According to Ben Jonson in the Conversations with Drummond, when Lady Mary could not avoid appearing in public she wore a mask.
 Four of Sidney's Certain Sonnets (8-11) that lament the damage done to a beautiful face by disease may owe something to his memory of his mother's ordeal.
 And his portrait of the long-suffering Parthenia in the New Arcadia, whose lover Argalus, marries her despite her ruined beauty, clearly echoes his mother's plight and his father's continuing devotion.